jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 came up with protocol buffers.

 Imagine if the Internet was built with protocol buffers.
 How good would Google's search be?
-It would be bad, right, because they are in the intermediary business.
+It would be bad, because they are in the intermediary business.
 They are taking advantage of the fact that any HTML processor can read any HTML.
-Right?
 If everything was a negotiated contract, it just simply would not work, so you really have to understand.
 It is not to say that protocol buffers are bad.
 I am not saying that.
 But what I am saying is that there is a spectrum of choice and tradeoffs that is _really_ important here.

 It is as important as choosing a language when you pick your programming language.
 But picking any programming language now leaves you with this decision when you move up to the system level.
 Of course, a lot of times this is not your choice.
-Right?
 You are consuming a service that somebody else has made a choice.
 And it highlights sort of the next problem in this space, which is that there is nobody in charge.

-When you use a programming language, the programming language kind of sort of says, "Well, we are all going to pass arguments like this, and we are going to define our types like that, and everything else."
+When you use a programming language, the programming language kind of sort of says, "We are all going to pass arguments like this, and we are going to define our types like that, and everything else."
 And with no one in charge, systems struggle against this set of independent decisions, which may or may not compose.
 And the formats problem is the first place this comes up.
 So this schema is out of